-In the current atmosphere of widespread uncertainty over the COVID-19 pandemic, organizations that fare best and come out intact on the other side will be those that can strike the right tone while focusing on what is most important – to employees, to vendors and customers.
+In the current atmosphere of widespread uncertainty over the coronavirus pandemic, organizations that fare best and come out intact on the other side will be those that can strike the right tone while focusing on what is most important from employees and vendors to customers.
 But often, as business leaders are learning daily, the situation also requires facing hard questions with no easy or concrete answers.

 In this atmosphere, those who are unprepared may find themselves not only dealing with the immediate pandemic but also with long-term reputation management issues later.

 The Coronavirus/COVID-19 pandemic has spotlighted several crisis communication best practices that bear reiterating and immediately put in place: 1) Create a Crisis Team, if it’s not already in place; 2) Prioritize communication needs of your employees; 3) Communicate regularly with Customers.

 This small handful should coordinate and centralize all communication while setting the right tone with employees, vendors, customers—all stakeholders.
 State, local, and federal government entities have designated such teams, and businesses need to do the same.
 Universities, school districts, and businesses large and small are all now aware of the importance of such designated voices.